RickStrahl/SetResolution/README.md

 ## Fark: I set a Resolution that doesn't work.
 Now what?
-If you accidentally set your monitor into a display mode that isn't supported or just doesn't work with your monitor, it's possible that your screen becomes inaccessible.
+While it's really, really difficult to do this, if you somehow managed to accidentally set your monitor into a display mode that isn't supported or just doesn't work with your monitor, it's possible that your screen becomes inaccessible.
 Because this tool switches the default display settings, once a wrong setting is made the screen simply will be blank and it's not just a simple matter of rebooting as the setting is applied to the Windows settings and persists on a reboot.

 To reset a non-working display setting you have to **boot into Windows Safe Mode** and select another display mode, then reboot.

-### You're trying too hard to break it!
-Note: It's difficult to select an invalid display mode using this tool.
-First we prompt for confirmation of the new display mode and if not confirmed it reverts back to the previous setting after 5 seconds.
-Secondly the display mode has to match a display mode that the driver makes available, so setting a completely non-supported resolution should in theory never happen.However, you can end up with a resolution that your driver supports, but that your monitor does not.

-> Moral of the Story: Pick a display mode that you know works using common, widely used resolutions.
-If not sure try the settings in the Windows Resolution box first.
+As mentioned it should be really difficult to get the monitor/driver into a non-working state because we:

+* **Check settings for valid display resolutions**
+You can't set a resolution that is not supported by the driver/monitor combo at the time of setting the mode.
+The only way you can get an invalid resolution is if the driver supports a mode, but for some reason the monitor does not.
+The list SetResolution retrieves for display modes is filtered by Windows to match driver/monitor combos that are expected to work.

+* **Prompt for Confirmation of Mode Change**
+We prompt for confirmation after the resolution change and if you don't confirm in 5 seconds the display reverts to the previous mode.
+This ensures if your screen for some reason goes blank, you will revert back to your last working configuration.
+While I'm not a fan of confirmation prompts, in this case it's both prudent, and only slightly intrusive as you can simply press a key after submitting the shell command.
+If it really bugs you you can also run with `-noprompt` which skips the prompt (*not recommended though*).

 ## Credits
 The initial code that manages retrieving and setting display modes is based on this excellent article on C# Corner by [Mohammad Elseheimy](https://www.c-sharpcorner.com/members/mohammad-elsheimy):